skemper/www.jhu-oose.com/toolbox/index.md

 ![React](react.png){:width="305"}
 </figure>

-**What it is.** A [JavaScript](#programming-language-javascript) library for rendering the [user interface](#user-interface-hypertext-markup-languagehtml--cascading-style-sheetscss) and keeping it up to date when the data changes.
+**What is it.** A [JavaScript](#programming-language-javascript) library for rendering the [user interface](#user-interface-hypertext-markup-languagehtml--cascading-style-sheetscss) and keeping it up to date when the data changes.

-**Our Choice.** This is a hot space in the software engineering world—there are many tools competing to solve the same issue.
+**Our Choice.** This is a hot space in the software engineering world — there are many tools competing to solve the same issue.
 React is among the most popular, it is relatively easy to learn, and it’s based on simple ideas.

 **Where to Get it.** Add React to the application using [the simplest method](https://reactjs.org/docs/add-react-to-a-website.html), including support for JSX with Babel.
 To make your application work locally even if your computer is offline, download the scripts instead of using the versions at `unpkg.com`.
 This quick-and-dirty method wouldn’t be good for applications that have hundreds of users, or applications that must to be as fast as possible, but it’s simple enough: it requires just a couple of `script` tags, instead of a JavaScript runtime (for example, Node.js) and a JavaScript build system (for example, webpack).
 Also install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) for [Google Chrome](#browser-googlechrome).